sssssrrt01/cse15l-lab-reports/index.md

 * Lab Report 5
 ---
 > Unreleased labs will not be linked.

-Please do not try 'sudo -rm -rf' in your terminal.
+Please do not try `sudo -rm -rf` in your terminal.